RevenueCat/revenuecat-docs/rendered_docs/configuring-sdk-markdown.md

 [/block]
 # Basic Configuration
 ## Initialization
-asdf

 Once you've [installed](https://docs.revenuecat.com/docs/installation) the SDK for your app, it's time to initialize and configure it.

-You should only configure *Purchases* once, usually early in your application lifecycle.
+You should only configure `Purchases` once, usually early in your application lifecycle.
 After configuration, the same instance is shared throughout your app by accessing the `.shared` instance in the SDK.

-Make sure you configure *Purchases* with your public SDK key only.
+Make sure you configure `Purchases` with your public SDK key only.
 You can read more about the different API keys available in our [Authentication guide](https://docs.revenuecat.com/docs/authentication).
 [block:code]
 {
   "codes": [